-- 1. Log into Google Cloud Marketplace with your account. - 2.
-Search for Delphix. - 3.
-Click Launch on Compute Engine. - 4.
-Machine Type: See the table below for supported configurations. - 5.
-Boot disk type: SSD Persistent Disk - 6.
-Boot disk size in GB: 127 - 7.
-Networking interfaces: Configure as appropriate for your environment - 8.
-IP forwarding: Configure as appropriate for your environment - 9.
-Click on Deploy. - 10.
-Once deployed, go the Site address URL and follow the instructions for "Setting up the Delphix Engine"
+- 1. Log into Google Cloud Marketplace with your account.

+- 2. Search for Delphix.

+- 3. Click Launch on Compute Engine.

+- Machine Type: See the table below for supported configurations.

+- Boot disk type: SSD Persistent Disk

+- Boot disk size in GB: 127

+- Networking interfaces: Configure as appropriate for your environment

+- IP forwarding: Configure as appropriate for your environment - 4.
+Click on Deploy. - 5.
+Once deployed, go to Setting up the Delphix Engine [#getting_started-installation-first_time_setup] section to learn how to activate the masking service now that you have the software installed.